An algorithm to find ribbon disks for alternating knots: Obstructions and conjectures

-\begin{proposition} Let $D$ be a bifactorisable diagram, and let $\beta$ be a band in standard position with respect to $D$.
+\begin{proposition} Let $D$ be a bifactorizable diagram, and let $\beta$ be a band in standard position with respect to $D$.
 Let $D'$ be the diagram resulting from $D$ by applying the band move determined by $\beta$.
 Let $m+1,n+1,k,l,l_b,l_w$ (respectively, $m'+1,n'+1,k',l',l_b',l'_w$) denote the number of white regions, black regions, nonalternating crossings, diagram components, black surface components, and white surface components of $D$ (respectively, of $D'$).
-Suppose that $D'$ is bifactorisable and the nullity of $D'$ is one greater than the nullity of $D$, and that the ranks as in \eqref{eq:latmorph} are preserved:
+Suppose that $D'$ is bifactorizable and the nullity of $D'$ is one greater than the nullity of $D$, and that the ranks as in \eqref{eq:latmorph} are preserved:

 Then $\beta$ has length one, two, or three, and has twist number zero.
-If $\beta$ is of length one or three, then it disconnects two connected summands.
-If it is of length two, then it is untwisted locally as well as globally, or in other words appears as in the right hand side of \Cref{fig:algbands}.\end{proposition} \begin{proof} A bifactorisable diagram gives rise to equality in \eqref{eq:etakl}.
+If $\beta$ is of length one or three, then it disconnects two connected summands; moreover if it is of length three, then it is isotopic via generalised Tsukamoto moves to an untwisted band of length one.
+If it is of length two, then it is untwisted locally as well as globally, or in other words appears as in the right hand side of \Cref{fig:algbands}.\end{proposition} \begin{proof} A bifactorizable diagram gives rise to equality in \eqref{eq:etakl}.
 Thus since the band move increases nullity by one, it follows that

 Disconnected diagrams may be converted to connected diagrams by R2 moves or by planar connected sum bands, each of which also connects two components of one of the black and white surfaces; it follows as in the proof of \Cref{lem:latdim} that